-A newcomer to the pastry scene, this café/bakery opened in June 2008 and has already gained a legion of fans for their French baguettes, other breads, and pastries.
-Many people consider it a tossup with Bakeshop for best bakery in Portland.
+Reader’s Choice #1 in 2017.
+Little T quickly gained a legion of fans for their French baguette and other bread, and many people consider the best bakery in Portland.
 Though they have a comfortable seating area, the selection of pastries is usually limited to ten or so, but the focus shows in the food.
 The selections are flawless and sell out quickly, so get there reasonably early.
 Sometimes I get up early on Sunday morning and drive over just to beat the crowds and quietly indulge it still warm baked goods.
 I’ve been known to eat an entire mini-baguette in a sitting, and their toffee cookies call to me like a siren on the rocks.
 Just get over there and try them for yourself.
 In my opinion, Little T is easily one of Portland’s best bakeries.

 Once a burgeoning bakery chain, all the Lovejoy bakeries closed during the pandemic with the exception of the Pearl District location, which was sold to The Great North Coffee Company late last Fall.
 After a complete revamp by the new owners, the food has climbed up to the quality of years past.
 A recent post on the Lovejoy Bakers Blog read, “Light, Airy, Buttery, Goodness.”
 Yep, that pretty much sums it up.
 Baked in the Viennoiserie style, this means baked goods here are in the classic patisserie tradition of feather-light croissants, creamy éclairs, and a very addictive hazelnut caramel tart.
 Scones are textbook British with the addition of things like crystallized ginger or dates.
 American treats include rich moist coffee cakes, muffins, and Walnut Cinnamon Gooey-Buns.
-This is also a full service café serving breakfast and lunch alongside espresso and coffee.
+This is also a full-service café serving breakfast and lunch alongside espresso and coffee.

 - Pearl District: 939 NW 10th Avenue, Portland 97209 Map

-This is a completely gluten-free bakery offering breads, pastries and cookies.
-New Cascadia sells at the Portland Farmers Markets, but they also have a new storefront cafe near SE Hawthorne with coffee, tea and other beverages.
+This is a completely gluten-free bakery offering bread, pastries, and cookies.
+New Cascadia sells at the Portland Farmers Markets, but they also have a new storefront café near SE Hawthorne with coffee, tea, and other beverages.
 Cookies include peanut butter chocolate, ginger lemon, and a vegan chocolate chip version.
 Pastries include things like fruit pies, cinnamon rolls, cupcakes and brownies.
 Whole cakes are available by special order.

 - 1700 SE 6th Avenue (at SE Market), Portland OR.
 97214 Map